udev-br/SIGFOX-EDK/README.md

 To contact us directly, please send an e-mail to [contato@udev.com.br](mailto:contato@udev.com.br).

 We have made available files that can be used to test your board, or as templates for bigger projects.
-<br>These examples can be used to read the value of each sensor on the board, and from there you can develop your program and start using your EDK.
+<br>These [examples](Examples/) can be used to read the value of each sensor on the board, and from there you can develop your own program and start using your EDK.

 <sub>[Back to top](#top)</sub>